Tourette syndromePimozide coupons

 Pimozide

-Pimozide Coupons & Discount Card - Compare Prices Near You
+Pimozide Coupons & Savings Card – Discount Prices from $21.17

 Pimozide is an oral antipsychotic medication specifically used to manage symptoms of Tourette syndrome when other treatments have failed.
 It is effective in reducing involuntary movements (motor tics) and vocal outbursts (vocal tics) by lowering the levels of dopamine, a natural substance in the brain.
 This reduction in dopamine activity helps alleviate the severity of tics.
 Pimozide is particularly recommended for severe cases where symptoms significantly impact daily life.
 It is important to note that Pimozide should not be used for mild symptoms.
 Adults typically take multiple doses throughout the day, while children 12 years and older are usually prescribed a single dose at bedtime.
 Common side effects may include sleepiness, drowsiness, and difficulty with muscle movement.
 Although the brand name Orap is not available, the generic form of the medication is accessible.
 Always consult with a healthcare professional for personalized medical advice and before starting any new medication.